yfann/TechGuidence/AI/AWS/AI.md

         + ReAct prompting
 + RAG
 + fine-tuning
+    + approaches
+        + Instruction fine-tuning
-    + Instruction fine-tuning uses examples of how the model should respond to a specific instruction.
+            + uses examples of how the model should respond to a specific instruction.
 Prompt tuning is a type of instruction fine-tuning.
-    + Reinforcement learning from human feedback (RLHF) provides human feedback data, resulting in a model that is better aligned with human preferences.
+        + Reinforcement learning from human feedback (RLHF)
+            + provides human feedback data, resulting in a model that is better aligned with human preferences.
+        + Adapting models for specific domains
+        + Transfer learning
+        + Continuous pretraining
+            + This approach involves extending the training phase of a pre-trained model by continuously feeding it new and emerging data.
+    + benifits
+        + increase specificity
+        + improve accuracy
+        + reduce biases
+        + boost efficiency

++ pretraining data
+    + extensive coverage
+    + diversity
+    + generalization
++ fine-tuning data
+    + specificity
+    + high relevance
+    + quality over quantity

 + automation agent